 Search engines use meta descriptions to match queries to results and provide users with a helpful summary of the content on your page.

-These pieces of text may not be the key messages of your content, and so may mislead users as to the focus of your article.
+These pieces of text may not be the key messages of your content, and so may misrepresent the focus of your article.

 Links and actions are too far down the page

 If the purpose of your page is for users to do something (apply, register, etc.), you should clearly display how they should do this within the first section of your page.

 Mouse tracking and heatmap tools show us that most users do not scroll to the bottom of a page and that, unless an action is clearly marked, it is likely to be overlooked.